gaetanfacchinetti/DensityFlows.jl/README.md

 ## Documentation

-A public API as well as a preliminary manual can be found here:
+A public API as well as a manual can be found here:
 [documentation](https://gaetanfacchinetti.github.io/docs/DensityFlows.jl/).